Friedrich Paulus: Crisis

-On 7 January 1943 General Konstantin Rokossovsky, commander of the Red Army on the Don front, called a cease-fire and offered Paulus' men generous surrender terms: normal rations, medical treatment for the ill and wounded, permission to retain their badges, decorations, uniforms and personal effects.
+On 7 January 1943, General Konstantin Rokossovsky, commander of the Red Army on the Don front, called a cease-fire and offered Paulus' men generous surrender terms: normal rations, medical treatment for the ill and wounded, permission to retain their badges, decorations, uniforms and personal effects.
 As part of his communication, Rokossovsky advised Paulus that he was in an impossible situation.
 Paulus requested permission from Hitler to surrender.
-Even though it was obvious the Sixth Army was in an untenable position, the German Army High Command rejected Paulus' request, stating, "Capitulation out of the question.
+Even though it was obvious the Sixth Army was in an untenable position, the German Army High Command rejected Paulus's request, stating, "Capitulation out of the question.
 Every day that the army holds out longer helps the whole front and draws away the Russian divisions from it."

-After a heavy Soviet offensive overran the last emergency airstrip in Stalingrad on 25 January, the Soviets again offered Paulus a chance to surrender.
+After a Soviet offensive overran the last emergency airstrip in Stalingrad on 25 January, the Soviet command again offered Paulus a chance to surrender.
 Paulus radioed Hitler once again for permission.
 Telling Hitler that collapse was "inevitable," Paulus stressed that his men were without ammunition or food, and he was no longer able to command them.
 He also said that 18,000 men were wounded and were in immediate need of medical attention.
-Once again, Hitler rejected Paulus' request out of hand, and ordered him to hold Stalingrad to the death.
+Once again, Hitler rejected Paulus's request out of hand, and ordered him to hold Stalingrad to the death.
 On 30 January, Paulus informed Hitler that his men were only hours from collapse.
 Hitler responded by showering a raft of field promotions by radio on Paulus' officers to build up their spirits and bolster their will to hold their ground.
 Most significantly, he promoted Paulus to field marshal.
 In deciding to promote him, Hitler noted that there was no known record of a Prussian or German field marshal ever having surrendered.
 The implication was clear: Paulus was to commit suicide.
 Hitler implied that if Paulus allowed himself to be taken alive, he would shame Germany's military history.